 We use Personal Information in order to provide and enhance the Products or Services that we offer as explained below:

-To facilitate the use of the Site -- We use the Session Data to ease navigation throughout the Site, to enhance navigation, such as to determine the language of the country where the visitor is located, keep track of the shopping cart or keep track of login name and password in order to avoid requesting identity information when the visitor moves from page to page, and in general to enhance the quality of our Site and the content provided on the Site.
+To facilitate the use of the Site -- We use Session Data to ease navigation throughout the Site, to enhance navigation, keep track of login name and password in order to avoid requesting identity information when the visitor moves from page to page, and in general to enhance the quality of our Site and the content provided on the Site.

-From time to time, we may disclose Personal Information to someone other than the individual who provided this information, as follows:
+From time to time, we may disclose Personal Information to someone other than the individual who provided the information as follows:

-Assessments Reports -- CPP provides its Customers with the information that they need to properly counsel or advise their clients, customers, and employees, as applicable.
-If you are taking an Assessment at the direction of one of our Customers, that Customer will receive from CPP a Report on the Assessment you took and the responses you provided to that Assessment so that the Customer may properly counsel or advise you or provide you with other services.
+Customers -- CPP provides its Customers with the information that they need to properly complete or interpret Assessments.
+If you take an Assessment at the direction of one of our Customers, that Customer will receive from CPP a Report or Reports based on the Assessment you took and the responses you provided to that Assessment so that the Customer may properly counsel or advise you or provide you with other services.
 If you purchase Products or Services for use by another individual (for example, as a gift), then we may provide the recipient of such Products or Services with your Personal Information.

-To defend or enforce our rights -- CPP may use Personal Information to protect itself or to protect the Site, to respond to a breach of its Terms and Conditions, to prevent fraudulent activity, or where it is necessary to pursue available remedies.
-If a Customer neglects to pay amounts due and owing to CPP, CPP may send that CPP customer’s name, contact information, and account information to a third-party service provider for collection of overdue payments.
+To defend or enforce our rights -- CPP may use Personal Information to protect itself or to protect the Site, to respond to a breach of its Terms of Service, to prevent fraudulent activity, or where it is necessary to pursue available remedies.
+If a Customer neglects to pay amounts due and owing to CPP, CPP may send that Customer’s name, contact information, and account information to a third-party service provider for collection of overdue payments.

 Law Enforcement; Litigation -- Certain federal, state, local, or other government regulations may require that we disclose information that we hold.
 In such cases, we will use reasonable efforts to disclose only the Personal Information required under applicable law, such as in response to a facially valid court order, warrant or subpoena issued or made by a court, person or body.
 We may use or disclose Personal Information (a) if we believe in good faith that a law, regulation, rule or guideline requires it; or (b) to a person who needs the information because of an emergency that threatens the life, health or security of an identified group or person.

 Aggregated data -- Other than as stated above, if CPP provides a third-party with Personal Information, it will be in the form of aggregated data and used for product development, research, or statistical analysis.
-Aggregated data are created from records that are stripped of all personal identifiers, such as a combination of thousands of answers to survey questions and instrument responses, or on-site behavior.
+Aggregated data are created from records that are stripped of all personal identifiers, such as aggregated Assessment responses, or on-site behavior.

-Security -- We follow generally accepted industry standards to protect Personal Information, during transmission and once we receive it.
-We use administrative, physical, and technical measures designed to protect it from any unauthorized access, loss, misuse, disclosure, alteration, or destruction.
+We follow generally-accepted industry standards to protect Personal Information, both during transmission and once we receive it.
+We use administrative, physical, and technical measures designed to protect Personal Information from any unauthorized access, loss, misuse, disclosure, alteration, or destruction.

 When we need to transfer information out of our firewall, we use industry-standard technological means to protect Personal Information while in transit through the Internet.
 We use encryption and a comprehensive authentication protocol to provide reasonable security.